Skip to main content

 Are you looking for easy AML and KYC solutions?

 We have bad news for you: There are none.
-In financial institutions, complex verification-and-review processes merge with evolving anti-money laundering mandates to create challenging know your customer (KYC) environments.
+In financial institutions and the fintechs that serve them, complex verification-and-review processes merge with evolving anti-money laundering mandates to create challenging know your customer (KYC) environments.
 That won’t change.
-However, AI-powered KYC solutions can help streamline KYC procedures while significantly improving name-match rates and dramatically reducing the need for manual investigation.
+However, AI-powered identity risk intelligence solutions can help streamline KYC procedures while significantly improving name-match rates and dramatically reducing the need for manual investigation.

 The importance of KYC